Land Acknowledgement

 Our events occur on the sacred ancestral land of the Ho-Chunk People.

-It is with great respect that the BIPOC Birding Club of Wisconsin acknowledges and celebrates the inherent sovereignty of Ho-Chunk Nation and the 11 indigenous First Nations within what is now referred to as the State of Wisconsin.
+With great respect, the BIPOC Birding Club of Wisconsin acknowledges and celebrates the inherent sovereignty of the Ho-Chunk Nation and the 11 indigenous First Nations within what is now the State of Wisconsin.

-The Ho-Chunk Nation, in English translates to “People of the Big Voice” or “People of the Sacred Language.”
-The Nation is comprised of twelve clans, the upper clans “those from the sky” (Thunder, Warrior, Eagle and Pigeon), and lower clans “those on the earth” (Bear, Buffalo, Deer, Wolf, Elk, Fish, Water Spirit, and Snake) each with distinct responsibilities such as judicial matters, health and safety, and civic governance.
+The Ho-Chunk Nation translates to “People of the Big Voice” or “People of the Sacred Language.”
+The Nation is comprised of twelve clans: the upper clans, “those from the sky” (Thunder, Warrior, Eagle, and Pigeon), and the lower clans, “those on the earth” (Bear, Buffalo, Deer, Wolf, Elk, Fish, Water Spirit, and Snake).
+Each clan has distinct responsibilities, such as judicial matters, health and safety, and civic governance.